-God’s vision is of a world where poverty and inequality don’t exist, where everyone has enough and creation is well cared for.
-But – while we have come so far in the past 50 years in tackling poverty – the extremes of inequality and climate change we now face threaten to unravel much of this progress.
+God’s vision is of a world where poverty and inequality don’t exist, where everyone has enough, and creation is well cared for.
+While we have come so far in the past 50 years in tackling poverty, the climate crisis threatens to unravel much of this progress.

 Extreme weather is getting more frequent and severe.
-That's having a destructive effect on the communities we work with – people who have done least to cause the crisis.
+This is having a destructive effect on the communities we work with – people who have done least to cause the climate crisis.
 More frequent floods, droughts and storms mean that the poorest people are increasingly at risk of losing their crops, livelihoods and homes.

 Tearfund’s partners and local teams see first hand the devastating impact of climate change on people in poverty, and have observed this over many years.
 It affects people’s health, security and access to food.
 For people who are already vulnerable, this is a life-threatening emergency.
 If we don’t act now climate change could push more than 132 million more people into poverty by 2030 (according to the World Bank).